SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Naming conventions

 We use the following conventions: we name as _primitives_ all the Pharo methods that participate in the building of ObjVLisp.
 These primitives are mainly implemented as methods of the class `Obj`.
-Note that in a Lisp implementation such primitives would be just lambda expressions, in a C implementation such primitives would be represented by C functions.
+Note that in a Lisp implementation, such primitives would be just lambda expressions, in a C implementation such primitives would be represented by C functions.

 To help you to distinguish between classes in the implementation language \(Pharo\) and the ObjVLisp model, we prefix  all the ObjVLisp classes by `Obj`.
 Finally, some of the crucial and confusing primitives \(mainly the class structure ones\) are all prefixed by `obj`.
 For example the primitive that given an _objInstance_ returns its class identifier is named `objClassId`.
 We also talk about objInstances, objObjects and objClasses to refer to